Arnold Wesker: Archive

 Wesker's papers, covering his entire career, were acquired by the Harry Ransom Center at the University of Texas at Austin in 2000.
 The collection contains not only the prolific output of the playwright, novelist and poet but also is framed within the larger historical context of international events.
-Wesker was actively involved in the organizing of his archive, and before shipping it to the Ransom Center, Wesker compiled a list of the contents, which is also available to scholars for consultation.
+Wesker was actively involved in the organizing of his archive, and before shipping it to the Ransom Center compiled a list of the contents, which is also available to scholars for consultation.
 The collection's contents include over three hundred boxes of manuscript drafts, correspondence, production ephemera, personal records, and other materials.
-Wesker's family shipped the last of his papers to the Ransom Center in March, 2016 shortly before his death.
+Wesker's family shipped the last of his papers to the Ransom Center in March 2016, shortly before his death.

 On 13 April 2016, the Leader of the Opposition, Jeremy Corbyn, gave thanks for the playwright's life.
 They shared a socialist background in London, where Corbyn is an MP.

 I am sure the whole House will join me in mourning the death of the dramatist Arnold Wesker, one of the great playwrights of this country, one of those wonderful angry young men of the 1950s who, like so many angry young people, changed the face of our country.

-The BBC repeated in May 2016 the retrospective radio programme on Wesker's career first broadcast on his 80th birthday.
+The BBC repeated in May 2016 the retrospective radio programme on Wesker's career that was first broadcast on his 80th birthday.